vertxxyz/vertxxyz/README.md

 It can be contributed to [here](https://github.com/vertxxyz/help.vertx.xyz).

 ### Developer Notes
-I created and curate [Developer Notes](https://github.com/Developer-Notes-Extension) 💬, a browser extension that displays shared comments on gamedev documentation.
+I developed and curate [Developer Notes](https://github.com/Developer-Notes-Extension) 💬, a browser extension that displays shared comments on gamedev documentation.
 There have been hundreds of notes contributed, a significant portion of which are my own.

 ### Discord
 I moderate the [Unity Discord](https://discord.gg/unity) and am developing helper tools to maintain its resources and enhance its moderation.